Charu39/deep-learning-challenge/Starter_Code/AlphabetSoupReport.md

 - The current model consists of two hidden layers.
 Layer one has  rectified linear unit(relu) and activation with 15 neurons, layer two has relu activation with 20 neurons.
 - Traget performace was not achieved
 - The model was trained for 50 epochs and the accuracy was 73.06%
-- Additional attempts were made by adding hidden layers and more neurons in order to achieve higher accuracy percentage.
+- Additional attempts were made by adding hidden layers and more neurons in order to achieve higher accuracy percentage as can be seen in AlphabetSoupCharity_optimization.ipynb file where we could just achieve the accuracy rate of 73.13% which was slightly higher but still not over the target rate.

 ## Summary
 Overall this analysis involved creating and evaluating a deep learning neural model to predict the success of charitable organizations receiving funding from Alphabet Soup.
 This model was able to acheive an accuracy of 73.06%.
 To achieve better accuracy score we can implement foloowing strategies: